 I was the last of my group of friends to become a grandma.
 I’d congratulated, celebrated, commiserated.
 I’d cooed over other people’s baby pictures; peered into prams; helped them choose tiny clothes to give as presents; listened to their tales; nodded, smiled, and all the time, a small inner voice was just crying out: ‘When will it be my turn?”

 Ever since she turned one, I have looked after my gorgeous granddaughter two days a week from 7am to 7pm while my daughter returned to work.
-Currently my daughter is back home on maternity leave, having just given birth to my grandson.
-So now I mind ‘Little G’ for one day only.
+Then my daughter was back home on her second maternity leave, having given birth to my grandson.
+At that point, I minded ‘Little G’ for one day only.

-Looking back over the past fourteen months, I have to say I never worked so hard, loved so hard, or laughed so hard in my life.
+Looking back over the past few years, I have to say I never worked so hard, loved so hard, or laughed so hard in my life.
 I have never felt so exhilarated or so exhausted at the same time.

 In the spirit of sisterhood, I offer the following thoughts for those who travel with me through this wonderful experience, or are about to start out on it.

-And best of all, two chubby little arms round your neck and a little voice whispering: ‘I love you Grandma.’
+#9: And best of all, two chubby little arms round your neck and a little voice whispering: ‘I love you, Grandma.’

 So, are you a seasoned grandma or new one?
 Maybe you’ve just learned that you are about to become one for the first time?
-Please share your delights and joys in the comments below.
+Please share your delights and joys of being a grandma in the comments below.